Battle of Gembloux (1940): French disengagement

 At the same time, the regiments of 15th DIM received orders for their retreat that evening, while at 18:30 they checked an armoured attack on Beuzet with artillery and antitank fire.
 At 20:00, the DM issued orders for the withdrawal of the division, while the 7th Moroccan Regiment counterattacked a last German assault with success.
 German riflemen before Gembloux began withdrawing.
 That night both sides pulled back, the Germans to escape the enemy to their front, the French to escape the enemy to their right rear, easing the disengagement of the DM.

 Aftermath

 Analysis

 Along the front the German assault had been checked.
 At no time did the German thrust reach the French artillery positions, the backbone of their defences.
 They remained intact.
-Meanwhile, Von Schwedler's IV Corps had been prevented from crossing the Dyle River to the north.
+Meanwhile, Schwedler's IV Corps had been prevented from crossing the Dyle River to the north.
 Of the crossings, only Limal remained in German hands by midnight.
 The 19th Infantry Regiment of the 7th Infantry Division was forced to abandon their position here as well, early on 16 May.
 III Corps had sometimes struggled to prevent a breakthrough, but succeeded despite serious German efforts.
 The British 2nd Infantry Division delivered a counter-attack, which panicked the 31st Infantry Division and a powerful artillery bombardment to allow the 2nd DM to disengage.
 It did so under darkness and unhindered.
 The British contribution—though not part of the Battle of Gembloux—aided the French retreat.